All About Yellow-Bellied Slider Turtle Poop

 Rock Ingestion

 Also known as impaction, rock ingestion happens when a turtle accidentally eats a rock or a piece of the substrate, and its digestive system becomes blocked.
-Impaction is common in aquatic turtles because their tank environments often include small pebbles and bits of substrate that are easy to swallow by accident alongside their food
+Impaction is common in aquatic turtles because their tank environments often include small pebbles and substrate bits that are easily swallowed by accident alongside their food

-While it’s not uncommon for turtles to accidentally eat rocks and substrate, it only becomes a serious issue when they eat enough to become impacted.
-However, if the turtle regularly eats rocks and substrate, it could die.
+While it’s common for turtles to accidentally eat rocks and substrate, it becomes a serious issue when they eat enough to become impacted.
+However, it could die if the turtle regularly eats rocks and substrate.

 You will know your turtle is impacted if you attempt constipation remedies that don’t work.
-Your turtle will also become sluggish and hide a great deal more than is usual.
+Your turtle will also become sluggish and hide much more than usual.

-If your turtle has swallowed something too big to pass, you will need to take it to a vet for an x-ray.
+If your turtle has swallowed something too big to pass, you must take it to a vet for an x-ray.
 You can also give your turtle a few drops of mineral oil (in small amounts), but don’t try to force it to eat if it doesn’t want to.

 What Color Should Turtle Poop Be?

-Turtle poop should be brown or green and somewhat solid, not liquidy or mushy.
+Turtle poop should be brown or green and solid, not liquid or mushy.
 If a turtle’s poop is any other color, it could indicate a severe condition (though not always).

 So, let’s look at the most common turtle poop colors and identify the causes of discoloration: